diaoquesang/DeBoneDiT/README.md

 ## 📄 License

-This project is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This code is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).